studyingWAWAYU/flask-ATM-Simulator/README.md

 * Contributing
 * License

-### Background
-This project is a homework assignment for three freshmen students in China.

 ### Introduction
 Our project is a system that mimics an automatic teller machine (ATM), developed using the Flask framework in PythonWeb, with data stored in MySQL and accessed via a web interface.
 The system can be broadly divided into seven parts: login function, homepage menu, balance inquiry, transfer business, financial management channel, recharge and payment, and cash withdrawal service.